 Where do worms come from?

-- Caught from other infected animals.
-It is important that all animals in the house hold are wormed together at regular intervals
+- Other infected animals - it is important that all animals in the household are wormed together at regular intervals

-- Eating larvae or eggs found in the grass/environment or faeces!
+- Ingestion of larvae or eggs found in the grass or environment.

 How can I treat my pet?